sayzlim/sayzlim.github.io/source/_posts/2014-04-21-manage-screenshots-hazel.md

 Test the folder action by moving one of the `PNG` images into the associated folder.
 The `PNG` images should convert to `JPG` automatically.
 You can even use this folder to batch convert photos.

-Now take some screenshots on your iPhone or iPad, run the Dropbox for iOS, and watch how Hazel and Automator move your screenshots and convert them automatically.
+Now take some screenshots on your iPhone or iPad, run the Dropbox for iOS, watch how Hazel and Automator move your screenshots and convert them automatically.

 ## Wrapping Up